DevMountain/react-axios/README.md

 <br />

-Now that our reducer is setup we will create a service file that will use its action creator and dispatch an event to the store.
+Now that our reducer is setup, we will create a service file that will use its action creator and dispatch an event to the store.
 This service file will also create the promise that our action creator is looking for.
 Let's open `src/services/listService.js`.
 To create our promises we'll be using a package called `axios`.
 If you haven't already run `npm install --save axios`.
 We can then import it into our service file.

 ```js
 import axios from 'axios';